The Ryan White Treatment Extension Act is federal legislation that addresses the unmet health needs of persons living with HIV/AIDS (PLWHA).

 - These services are intended for low-income, underinsured, and uninsured persons living with HIV.
 They are funds of “last resort,” meaning that all other funding sources for a service including health insurance must be exhausted before using Ryan White funds for the service.

-- For more detailed information on the Act, refer to the Care Council New Member Orientation Handbook.
+- For more detailed information on the Act, refer to the Care Council New Member Orientation Handbook (link is external).

 Eligibility for Ryan White-funded Services